Xlocsinjr/progProject/PROCESS.md

 - Padding/grouping of the bars in the barchart needs to be tweaked to always display correctly.
 - Working country removal dropdown has been implemented.
 The code for this functionality still needs to be cleaned up.
-UPDATE: Suddenly doesn't work anymore.
-The whole page crashes after clicking on a removal button.
 - Added a tooltip for the world map.
+- Can now add countries to the other plots by clicking on the worldmap.